Avoiding Tree Removal Errors: How to Know If a Tree is Safe

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I conduct work on a tree that is protected without permission?

-If you do work on a protected tree without obtaining the necessary permits, you could be facing significant fines, and possibly even jail time.
+If you work on a protected tree without obtaining the necessary authorizations, you could be subject to significant fines, and possibly even jail time.

-Can I contest a TPO or preservation order?
+Can I contest a TPO Or preservation or TPO?

 Can I remove a protected tree?